txkflier/oXs_on_RP2040/README.md

 ## -------  Hardware -----------------

-This project requires a board with a RP2040 processor (like the raspberry pi Pico).
+This project requires a board with a RP2040 processor (like the Raspberry Pi Pico).

 A better alternative is the RP2040-Zero or the RP2040-TINY (both have the same processor but smaller board)